looker/lookerbot/README.md

 1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Bots"
 2. Choose "Add Configuration"
 3. Create a username for your Slack bot.
-We use **@lookerbot** but it's up to you.
+We use **@looker** but it's up to you.
+4. Choose an icon for the Slack bot.
+[Here's the icon we use](looker-bot-icon-512.png).
-4. Grab the API token from the settings page, you'll need this when you set up the bot server.
+5. Grab the API token from the settings page, you'll need this when you set up the bot server.

 #### Heroku Deployment